joaquinfq/jfFileSystem/README.md

 #### Translating texts

-All texts are in spanish but if you want to translate you can overwrite `log` method in child class (as in the previous example) or to listen `log` event.
+All texts are in spanish but if you want to translate them you can overwrite `log` method in child class (as in the previous example) or to listen `log` event.

 ```js
 const jfFileSystem = require('jf-file-system');